kristerw/spirv-tools/doc/API_reference.md

 the operation name (such as `'OpFAdd'`).
 The operands for the enumerated constants (such as the Storage Class) are represented as strings of the values (such as `'Input'`), and masks are represented as a list of enumerated constants.
-Integer and string literals are repreented as integers and strings.
+Integer and string literals are represented as integers and strings.

 The `result_id` and `type_id` values are `None` for operations not using them, and `operands` is an empty list for instructions without operands.